top of page

 Who’d have guessed?

-Anyhoo, Peeping Jake is watching when Gloria is murdered with the business end of a drill by another peeper who Jake spotted watching her show the next night.
+Anyhoo, Peeping Jake is watching when Gloria is murdered with the business end of a drill by another peeper who Jake spotted watching her show the night before.
 Got that?
 Before Gloria leaves this mortal coil, Jake becomes obsessed with protecting her and tails her around an upscale mall.
 The tense, dialogue-free, perfectly edited sequence that follows is the best in the movie, rivaling Angie Dickinson’s museum seduction in “Dressed to Kill.”

 But Jake’s not done.
 He smells something rotten about Gloria’s demise, leading him to porn superstar Holly Body (Melanie Griffith, “Something Wild,” “Working Girl”), who, as it turns out, is the key to solving the mystery.